prabhat-123/Deploying_imagenet_pretrained_models_as_flask_web_service/README.md

 In 2014,a successor of AlexNet VGGNet was created by Visual Geometry Group at OxFord's and hence the name VGG.
 VGGNet was the runner up of the ImageNet Large Scale Visual Recognition Challenge(ILSVRC) classification the benchmark in 2014 with just 7.3% error rate in the ILSVRC challenge.

+In 2014,Inception Net also called GoogleNet which was developed by Google researchers achieve the state of the art results in imagenet dataset beating VGG19 accuracy.The Inception Net goes deeper and beyond VGG19 net interms of number of layers in neural networks as well as in accuracy with faster training time.
 In 2015,Inception-v3 with 144 crops and 4 models ensembled, the top-5 error rate of 3.58% is obtained, and finally obtained 1st Runner Up (image classification) in ILSVRC 2015.

 In 2015,ResNet secured 1st Position in ILSVRC and COCO 2015 competition with just error rate of 3.6% of error rate.
 (Better than Human Performance !!!)